browserengineering/book/book/chrome.md

 ```

 Ok, so that's line layout.
 Now let's think about laying out each word.
-Recall that there's a few quirks here: we needs to compute a `font`
+Recall that there's a few quirks here: we need to compute a `font`
 field for each `TextLayout`, but we do not need to compute a `y`
 field.